t-muthuri/building-permit-cost-calculator-be/README.md

 * [] Set up circleci for tracking changes and deploying
 * [] Set up formatter for a homogenous code syntax
 * [] Calculate the cost of approvals in Nairobi county for a residential unit
+* [] set up an automated build server - research on how to do this first

 # To research on